Culture Shock and Counseling

 Are you having issues beyond what you believe is normal culture shock?
 The Resident Director, the Language Faculty, the Kyoto Center Staff, the Program Administrator, and your peers may be your best resources.
 They understand what you are going through, and are usually able to provide the support and advice that you need.
 Remember that you are not alone, and confide in them!
 There is no shame in seeking help.

 An English-speaking counselor is available every Wednesday and Friday at the Doshisha Counseling Center at Kambaikan.
-More information on the Counseling Center can be found on page 42.
 If you need additional help from a native English speaker trained in counseling for more serious issues, contact the Kyoto Center office staff or RD, and they will set up an appointment with one of the counselors with whom AKP has established an on-going relationship.
 AKP will subsidize any counseling fees with our appointed counselors.
 If you are seeing a counselor in the U.S., it may be beneficial to ask about Skype counseling sessions while you are in Japan.

 If you are bringing psychiatric medications with you to Japan, please check the Bringing Medications into Japan page.